-For advice on how to become a Parent Governor or to check details of any vacant posts coming up please contact the Headteacher's PA on 01670 712311 ext 326
+For advice on how to become a Parent Governor or to check details of any vacant posts coming up please contact the Office Manager on 01670 712311 ext 326 e encourage responsible and safe behaviour by our students when they travel to and from school.
+Care and consideration for members of the wider community is very important and we regularly remind students that their conduct when wearing our uniform reflects upon us all.